liamchampkin/liamchampkin/content/notes/inspiration-4.md

 https://tetralogical.com/blog/2022/11/08/foundations-native-versus-custom-components/

 ## Taking notes
 I'm always curious to see how others structure and take notes.
 I've been using Obsidian for a few months now and I'm happy with the experience.
-This article discuss's the software's features and integrations that enhance productivity, such as its graph view, quick switcher, and plugin ecosystem. https://mutt0-ds.github.io/posts/2023/02/obsidian-productivity-second-brain/
+This article discusses the software's features and integrations that enhance productivity, such as its graph view, quick switcher, and plugin ecosystem. https://mutt0-ds.github.io/posts/2023/02/obsidian-productivity-second-brain/

 ## 12 Signs You’re Working in a Feature Factory